leontabak/neighborhood/README.md

 The program makes use of the Google Maps and Wikipedia APIs.
-It uses String methods and a regular expression to search through the text that Wikipedia returns to find the names of the colleges and universities that a person attended.
+It uses String methods and a regular expression to search through the text that Wikipedia returns to find the names of the colleges and universities that a person attended and other facts related to the person's career.
+These other details may include the names of institutions for which the person worked, awards won, and the person's field of endeavor.

 The program makes use of the Bootstrap, JQuery, Moment, and Knockout libraries.